amitsaha/amitsaha.github.io/content/hard-links-soft-links-linux.md

 ## Using links to solve a problem

 What are links useful for?
-One main reason you may want to use links is to not have duplicate data in multiple files.
+One reason you may want to use links is to not have duplicate data in multiple files.
 Let's say, we have a bunch of files lying around in our file-system and we want to keep only a single copy of any duplicate data, and replace the others by links.
 Since hard links cannot span more than one filesystem, symbolic links may seem more attractive.
 However, one caveat to keep in mind with symbolic links is, if we accidentally delete the original file, we end up losing the data.
 So, it depends on the use-case.

 ## Learning more